 “Evergreen” refers to assets being useful and relevant for an extended period of time.
 We strive to ensure that Motion Array is full of helpful downloads that can be used again and again.
 For instance, if you submit a “New Year's” asset that is only available for 2020, and does not include 2021, 2022, it may be rejected.

-You may have received a rejection because we already have a high volume of available assets that are too similar.
-Since many contributors use many of the same popular tools to help with their asset development, many products can start to look, sound, and feel the same.
+You may have received a rejection because we already have a high volume of available assets that are too similar or it may have been deemed too derivative to existing work.
+We may decide to be more selective around certain themes, project types, genres, etc. Furthermore, many contributors use many of the same popular tools and techniques to help with their asset development, so many products can start to look, sound, and feel the same.
 Only the best will be selected.

 All asset must meet our standards of commercial viability.
 Your asset may have been deemed not to have a commercial application or be in demand by our members.